 This paper considers the debate about who is responsible for paying for fire safety works on blocks of flats in the wake of the Grenfell Tower fire.
 It has been updated to include progress in implementing the Government decision to fund remediation work for affected blocks with ACM cladding in the social and private sectors.Jump to full report >>

-At 31 January 2019, 361 residential blocks and public buildings over 18 metres in England had been identified as having Aluminium Composite Material (ACM) cladding, i.e. of the same or similar type to that applied to Grenfell Tower and are described as “unlikely to meet current Building Regulation guidance.”114 blocks had completed remediation works.
+At 31 March 2019, 345 residential blocks and public buildings over 18 metres in England were identified as having Aluminium Composite Material (ACM) cladding, i.e. of the same or similar type to that applied to Grenfell Tower and are described as “unlikely to meet current Building Regulation guidance.”114 blocks had completed remediation works.

 Remediation work is complex, and the associated costs are significant.
 The question of who is responsible for paying for remedial works has been described as “a legal quagmire” and has been at the forefront of debates about how quickly the necessary work can be carried out and the financial implications for some residents, particularly those living in privately owned blocks.

 Affected long leaseholders should seek professional legal advice and assistance.
-The Leasehold Advisory Service and the Leasehold Knowledge Partnership (LKP, which also acts as the secretariat for the All-Party Parliamentary Group (APPG) on leasehold reform) are potential sources of advice.
-The LKP has a dedicated email address for email@example.com.
-The APPG was due to consider fire safety issues at its meeting on 26 April 2018.
+The Leasehold Advisory Service and the Leasehold Knowledge Partnership (which also acts as the secretariat for the All-Party Parliamentary Group (APPG) on leasehold reform) are potential sources of advice.
+The LKP has a dedicated email address: firstname.lastname@example.org

 Commons Briefing papers CBP-8244